kaylinvonbergen/LoveByte/README.md

 ### Sensor Framework Design Considerations

-Across all implementations, LoveByte follows Android’s sensor framework architecture and best practices.
+Across all implementations, LoveByte follows Android’s sensor framework architecture and best practices:

-Sensors are accessed through the SensorManager system service Sensor Availability is verified at runtime using getDefaultSensor() Sensor data is received through SensorEventListener callbacks (onSensorChanged, onAccuracyChanged) Sensor listeners are registered only while the app is in the foreground and actively using the feature Listeners are unregistered immediately using sensorManager.unregisterListener() to conserve battery
+- Sensors are accessed through the SensorManager system service
+- Sensor availability is verified at runtime using getDefaultSensor()
+- Sensor data is received through SensorEventListener callbacks (onSensorChanged, onAccuracyChanged)
+- Sensor listeners are registered only while the app is in the foreground and actively using the feature

-This ensures that LoveByte remains performant, battery-efficient, and compatible across a wide range of Android devices, which may vary significantly in available hardware sensors.
+- Listeners are unregistered immediately using sensorManager.unregisterListener() to conserve battery

 ---